xlladdins/xll/docs/Excel4MacrosA-D.md

   - > Ref\_text is considered relative to the cell in the upper-left
     > corner of reference.

->
+> &nbsp;

-Reference    is a cell or range of cells specifying a starting point that ref\_text uses to locate another range of cells.
+Reference&nbsp;&nbsp;&nbsp;&nbsp;is a cell or range of cells specifying a starting point that ref\_text uses to locate another range of cells.
 Reference can be an external reference.

 **Remarks**